davidruvolo51/shinytutorials/src/pages/tutorials/project-setup/index.md

 options(stringsAsFactors = FALSE)
 ```

-`headerDefault` inserts a template for me to fill out.
-This includes the name of the file, author (usually my name), general purpose of the script, required packages and dependencies, and current status (I usually use "in.progress", "working; complete", or "archived"), as well as writing any notes for me or my collaborators.
-The dates are rendered to the current date via:
+The dates are rendered using the following code.

 ```r
  `r format(Sys.Date(),"%d %B %Y")`.
 ```

-This is critical for a lot of projects as I store my code in many places (dropbox, shared network servers, github, or other cloud services) and I access these files from different machines.
-The header informs me if what the script does, what packages are required, and any other information I need in order to run the script.
-It's not uncommon for the time between reading/editing scripts can be months and I cannot always remember what a file does from the name alone.
-This provides enough context for me to resume working on a script.
+I've found this snippet to be critical for a lot of projects as I store my code in many places (dropbox, shared network servers, github, or other cloud services) and I access these files from different machines.
+It can be months since I last opened a file and I cannot always tell what a script does from the name alone.
+This header informs me of what the script does, are there any required packages, and other information I need in order to run the script.

 Let's see this snippet in action!